NASW Science in Society Journalism Awards 2023 ($2,000 prize)

 words.
 A mixed-media entry may not exceed the total word limit for the category.
 Entrants

-must indicate whether judges should consider text only, or multiple media. - Science Features: An entry consists of a single article of 1500-4000 words or a single
+• Science Features: An entry consists of a single article of 1500-4000 words or a single

 broadcast of 4 – 12 minutes in length.
 If an entry consists of a combination of media (text +